-Norman Stein of Bogart’s House of Fine Cigars and Tobacco is a lovely chap and he always sorts me out with some lovely cigars.
+Norman Stein of the Bogart’s House of Fine Cigars and Tobacco* is a lovely chap and he always sorts me out with some lovely cigars.

 Today, though, Norman wasn’t looking quite so chipper.
 And I could see why.
 Ever since the Australian government introduced ‘plain packaging’ on all tobacco products, Norman’s stock – as he put it “looks more like ammunition than cigars.”